Analysis | What to Know About Roman Abramovich’s Sale of Chelsea

 1. How do sanctions affect Chelsea and its sale?

 The U.K. government placed restrictions on the running of the club.
-No new tickets can be bought by spectators, the megastore and hotel at the ground’s stadium have been closed, no player transfers can go ahead and no player contracts may be renewed.
-There are also limits on how much the team can spend on travel and on hospitality for fans at home matches.
+No new tickets can be bought by spectators, the megastore and hotel at the ground’s stadium are closed, no player transfers can go ahead and no player contracts may be renewed.
+There are limits on how much the team can spend on travel and on hospitality for fans at home matches.
 Chelsea said it would commence talks with the government to try to make some amendments to these restrictions to enable it to complete the season, which runs until May 22.
 As for the planned sale of the club, the government said it wouldn’t be averse to that but wants to vet the process.
+On March 12, the Premier League disqualified Abramovich as director of Chelsea, potentially easing the sale process.

 2. Why did Abramovich put the club up for sale?

-In his March 2 announcement, Abramovich said a sale would be “in the best interest of the Club, the fans, the employees, as well as the Club’s sponsors and partners.”
-He said a foundation would donate the “net proceeds” of any sale for the benefit of all victims of the war in Ukraine.
+In his March 2 announcement, Abramovich said selling would be “in the best interest of the Club, the fans, the employees, as well as the Club’s sponsors and partners.”
+He said a foundation would donate the “net proceeds” of a sale to benefit all victims of the war in Ukraine.
 Abramovich was worth about $13.7 billion as of March 10, according to the Bloomberg Billionaires Index.

 3. Why is this such a big deal?